Who Are You? A Foundation of Values

 You know in your heart why you founded a gym and what you want to achieve with it.
 But as a small business owner, your success depends on the support, hard work and cooperation of all the people who are part of your organization.
 Your employees need to know why they are doing their jobs and be able to see a road map to find their way on the journey.

 Before you implement strategies to get you to where you want to go, you have to know where exactly that is.
-As an entrepreneur it’s all too easy to think that you have it in your head.
-Once you start to build your business, you may still be the one in control but your entire organization needs to have an understanding of your vision for the future.
+As an entrepreneur it’s all too easy to think that you have it in your head..
 They should know what the mission is that they should be focused on every day that they come to work.
 They have to buy into the values you are working to express through your enterprise.

 You should have a statement of each of these three things so that everyone who’s critical to your success can help your business to integrate as a team.
 When your team is unified in purpose and everyone knows the core values, vision and mission, they will work together better.
 They will also work better with less supervision when there is a clear alignment of purpose between staff and owner.

 A Solid Foundation Built On Core Values

 As a gym owner or fitness trainer you probably hold strong values relating to helping others and leadership in fitness.
 So what do you value as a gym owner?
 Obviously, that’s a question that only you can answer.
 However, as a generalization, we in the fitness industry want to make the world a stronger healthier place.